adafruit/Adafruit_TinyUSB_Arduino/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: "[Bug]"
-labels: Bug
+labels: ''
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Exact error message if it is compilation issue.

 **Set up (please complete the following information)**
  - Your Board and BSP version
+ - TinyUSB library version
  - Your OS (mac/windows/linux) and its version
-  - Serial debug log (enable IDE's Debug Mode Level to 1 or 2)
+ - Serial debug log if any

 **To Reproduce**
 Steps to reproduce the behavior: